The Role of Natural Resources in Shaping the Strategies of the World Wars

 Conclusion

 Natural resources were not incidental to the World Wars; they were the very substance of strategic decision-making.
 Control over coal, iron, oil, rubber, and strategic minerals determined which nations could sustain prolonged industrial warfare.
 The Axis powers failed in large part because they could not secure and protect the resource bases needed to match Allied production—while the Allies exploited their global resource dominance through logistics, bombing campaigns, and blockades.
-Understanding the role of natural resources is essential for appreciating why certain campaigns were chosen, why some nations prevailed, and why the modern world remains shaped by the resource contests of 1914–1918 and 1939–1945.
+Recognizing the critical role of natural resources deepens our understanding of why certain campaigns were chosen, why some nations prevailed, and how the modern world remains shaped by the resource contests of 1914–1918 and 1939–1945.

 For further reading on the intersection of resources and strategy, see The National WWII Museum's analysis of oil in WWII, Britannica's overview of strategic bombing, History.com on the British blockade in WWI, and JSTOR's research on natural resources and war outcomes.